greenelab/iscb-diversity-manuscript/content/response-to-reviewers.md

 We agree with the reviewer that the names of the groups of countries were not appropriate as some were by country, some were by region, and others were by religion.
 In this revision, we have retained the data-driven groupings but selected more appropriate names for the name origin groups.
 Importantly, to complement the existing analysis, we performed an analysis of author affiliations to detect the affiliated countries for authors and honorees.
-This is a major improvement of the study because, in the past work an author's affiliation and name origin have some chance of being interlinked.
+This is a major improvement of the study because, in the past work, an author's affiliation and name origin have some chance of being interlinked.
 Now we can directly examine geographic discrepancies.
-Within best represented country (the US), we can also examine differences by name origin to remove the geographic confounder.
+Within the most represented country (i.e., the US), we can also examine differences by name origin to remove the geographic confounder.
-We find that both components (geography and name origin) still play a role.
+We found that both components (geography and name origin) still play a role.
 By integrating different methods we hope to mitigate the existing biases and discover insightful findings that correctly reflect the current representation diversity at conferences.
 Please see further discussion at <https://github.com/greenelab/iscb-diversity-manuscript/issues/38>.